 If the event organizers are doing their job, they will most likely want to promote the key points of the speech ahead of the event in order to maximize attendance on the day.
 Their promotional plan can be checked to see whether further mileage can be gained from publicizing it further, for instance, in other regions.

-Likewise, the speech can be promoted externally after the event.
 The speaker should be kept available for media enquiries after the speech.
 Key external stakeholders can be targeted by mail or email with a summary of the main points of the speech (most people are too busy to wade through the whole speech).
 Important stakeholders include customers, shareholders and bankers, as well as other relevant stakeholders like government advisers, etc.

-For major events that are listed in the industry calendar, the organizers will usually post a Web page outlining the requirements for speech proposals.
-Some tips for ‘selling’ a speech proposal:
+For future major events that are listed in the industry calendar, the organizers will usually post a web page outlining the requirements for speech proposals.

 In addition to taking a proactive approach, a reactive alternative also can pay dividends.
 No organization can be aware of absolutely every event on the calendar, and therefore it pays to help event organizers find your organization instead.
 Event organizers usually try to find speakers by doing Internet searches and asking around in their industry.
 They may also do a search on websites of organizations relevant to the event to see if they can see anything new and innovative.